fscelliott/docsdonewell/_posts/2020-12-16-lookback-dx-onboarding-teardown.md

 ### Too many dev resource links in Optimizely's global nav
 This one required me to put on my cross-team hat and talk to marketing.
-Ultimately I removed a page that was quite prominent -- optimizely.com\developer-docs -- which overlapped with another page, \developers, and which didn't really contain docs -- just links to docs!
+Ultimately I removed a page that was quite prominent -- optimizely.com/developer-docs -- which overlapped with another page, /developers, and which didn't really contain docs -- just links to docs!
+Ultimizely it 'smelled' like a marketing page, and Adam Duvander [points out](https://everydeveloper.com/evaluate-documentation-like-a-developer/), developers will quickly abandon such a page.
+Down it went, in favor of a direct link to the docs!

 ### Non-onboarding improvements to the user journey